This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 Green waste

-The council and its grounds maintenance contractor, Idverde, generate significant amounts of green waste.
+The council's Grounds Maintenance Direct Services Operations (DSO) generate significant amounts of green waste.

 This green waste is a by-product from the management of our key sites such as Hastings Country Park Nature Reserve, our parks and gardens and formal flower and shrub beds.

 When we took over the management of Fairlight Place Farm at Hastings Country Park Nature Reserve, we inherited three large concrete sided silage clamps.
-These concrete 'bays' allow Idverde to bring their green cuttings here to turn it into compost.
+These concrete 'bays' allow the council's DSO to bring their green cuttings here to turn it into compost.

 The compost generated is turned over and moved from one bay to another, until we end up with a product that can be recycled back onto the flower beds and shrub beds.